MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/containers/push-image.md

     - If you're redirected to GitHub to install the Azure Pipelines app, select **Approve and install**.
 1. Select the **Starter pipeline** template to create a basic pipeline configuration.
 1. Replace the contents of **azure-pipelines.yml** with the following code.
     1. Based on whether you're deploying a Linux or Windows app, make sure to respectively set `vmImage` to either `ubuntu-latest` or `windows-latest`.
+If you're using a self-hosted agent, set `vmImage` to the name of the pool that contains the self-hosted agent with Docker capability.
+You can add the `demands: docker` property to ensure an agent with Docker installed is selected.
     1. Replace `<docker connection>` with the name of the Docker service connection you created earlier.
     1. Replace `<target repository name>` with the name of the repository in the container registry where you want to push the image.
 For example, to push to a Docker Hub repository, use `<your-docker-hub-username>/<repository-name>`, to push to a Google repository, use `<your-project-id>/<your-image-name>`.